Flotchi/Drugs_Reviews/README.md

 - Avoiding Bias: It ensures that the selection of instances for the balanced dataset is not biased by the order or structure of the original data, which could lead to overfitting.
 - Improving Generalization: Random sampling helps create a diverse and representative sample of the data, which is critical for generalizing to new, unseen data.
 - Ensuring Fairness: By randomly sampling from both classes, we avoid selecting only specific patterns or groups from the data, allowing the model to learn more effectively from all the variations in both classes.

+5️⃣ Models

+Once all those steps are completed, we are now performing models comparaisons.
+We are going to compare 3 types of models: Machine learning, LSTM, Transformers.
+Each of them required specific preprocessing.

+5.1 XGBoost

+a) Preprocessing

+b) Training

+c) Evaluation

+5.2 LSTM

+a) Preprocessing

+b) Training

+c) Evaluation

+5.3 Bert

+a) Preprocessing

+b) Training

+c) Evaluation

 # API
 Document main API endpoints here